nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```

 If the PING and HELLO tests are successful for both the Leader and Follower Services, you are ready to go!
-Let's try a few benchmark tests and see Redis in action.
+Let's try a few benchmark tests and see Redis in action under load.

 <br/>